PE

 Beyond the classroom

-The Department encourages all students to participate in the co-curricular programme.
-There is a wide range of activities to choose from, and students can participate on a recreational or competitive basis.
+The Department encourages all pupils to participate in the co-curricular programme.
+There is a wide range of activities to choose from, and pupils can participate on a recreational or competitive basis.
 We have weekly fixtures against schools both locally and further afield, and we also compete in a variety of competitions.
-Throughout the autumn and spring terms, we work towards a dance production that involves over 150 students from the entire school.
+Throughout the autumn and spring terms, we work towards a dance production that involves over 150 pupil from the entire school.